nagypet/wstemplate/README.md

 - components running in docker containers
 - monitoring with Prometheus/Grafana using cAdvisor and Node-exporter

+The project can be used as a basis for POC projects as a fully dockerized microservice environment.

 ## Architecture

 There are 4 main components of the system: